 Groww Rating: It is generated by us based on historical performance and other data available on the fund.

-Returns 3Y: This is the annualised returns you would have gotten if you had invested in this fund 3 years ago.
-We update it on daily basis based on latest NAV.
+Returns 3Y: These are the annualised returns you would have gotten if you had invested in this fund 3 years ago.
+We update it on daily basis based on the latest NAV.